 As people who care deeply about the environment, it doesn’t make sense to bring kids into this world.
 Especially in the state that it’s currently in and all the future predictions based on current resource depletion.

-It may sound pessimistic, but facts are facts, and we want to consider everything before taking on such a huge responsibility.
+It may sound pessimistic, but facts are facts.
+We want to consider everything before taking on such a huge responsibility.

 With so many children needing a caretaker, 153 million globally to be exact, Michael has always loved the idea of adopting.
-With the current situation in Australia, the Government has made it very difficult to adopt.
+Unfortunately, with the current situation in Australia, the Government has made it very difficult to adopt.

-Adopting is something that’s still in the back of our minds, but we’ve put it on the back burner for now because of the way that our life is currently set up.
+Adopting is something that’s still in the back of our minds.
+However, we’ve put it on the back burner because of how our life is currently set up.

 Comments like these are flattering and which I don’t doubt for a second.
 But that still doesn’t give us a strong enough reason to have children when there’s so much turmoil and doubt about the health of our planet.

-People I’ve spoken to think it’s a selfish act not to want to have kids and to choose instead a life that focuses more on the work you do, travelling and just simply enjoying life.
+People I’ve spoken to think it’s a selfish act not to want to have kids.
+I can understand their perspective as we’ve chosen to focus more on the work we do, travelling and just simply enjoying life.

-Now, I’m not saying you can’t enjoy life when you have kids, but there’s a whole set of new responsibilities that come along with it.
+Now, I’m not saying you can’t enjoy life when you have kids.
+But let’s be clear, there’s a whole set of new responsibilities that come along with it.
 For life!
 No return policy exists.

 Some might say that adopting a dog is more restrictive as we can’t take him everywhere.
 But we can leave him at home, unattended if need be.
 There are pros and cons either way.

-We’ve been conditioned as a society to conform to the status quo of meeting our life partner, getting married, buying a house and having kids.
+We’ve been conditioned as a society to conform to the status quo.
+You know, meet your life partner, getting married, buying a house and having kids.
 Call it the American Dream, if you’d prefer.